-Laura Cochran is a driven and detail-oriented professional specializing in user research, experience design, usability and digital storytelling.
+Laura Cochran is a driven and detail-oriented professional specializing in mixed-methods research, service design and digital storytelling.
 Making the world a better place through technology, storytelling and delightful experiences is where her passion lies and people are at the center of it all.

 Before joining USDS, she was part of the Condé Nast platform team, leading the user experience for editorial tools.
 These tools were used by Condé Nast Traveler, GQ, Vanity Fair, Epicurious, Vogue, Glamour, among others, to create and share stories with the world.

 She moved to NYC from D.C. to join Digital First Media’s Project Thunderdome, where her team focused on national health, technology, entertainment and travel verticals.
 Prior to joining Digital First Media, she designed research strategies and developed prototypes for new ways to engage audiences outside of Gannett’s core.
 She is also a washingtonpost.com refugee.

 - Informing experience design decisions by becoming an expert on the situation in which a user will engage with our products;

 - Informing experience design decisions by becoming an expert on the expectations of the user;

 - Informing user experience decisions by becoming an expert on what makes a product useful, desirable, valuable, accessible, credible, findable and usable;